lanl-aea/waves/docs/computational_practices_build_system.rst

 another part's mesh.
 After executing a simulation, there may be a similarly complex post-processing workflow.
 When this process is repeated many times, as in parameter studies, it is desirable to enable programmatic execution of the workflow because manual processes do not scale and are prone to consistency errors.
-Even in the case where this process is not executed programmatically on a regular basis, a manual process will be error prone and difficult to document.
+Even in the case where this process is not executed programmatically on a regular basis, a manual process will be error-prone and difficult to document.

 Build systems are able to construct directed graphs from task definitions.
 Each task is defined by the developer and subsequently linked by the build system.
 Tasks are composed of targets, sources, and actions.
 A target is the output of